-How to use sticker and apps in iMessage on iPhone and iPad
+Have fun in Messages with stickers and apps!

 You can then use the app or sticker pack in your messages.

-How to customize the app tray in iMessage on iPhone and iPad
+How to customize the app tray in Messages on iPhone and iPad

-As of iOS 11you can customize the order your apps and sticker packs appear so you'll have access to your favorites first, every time.
+You can customize the order your apps and sticker packs appear so you'll have access to your favorites first, every time.

 - Launch the Messages app on your iPhone or iPad.

-Tap the App Tray button next to your text field, above the keyboard.
+Tap the App Tray button next to your text field above the keyboard.
 It looks like the App Store logo.

 - Swipe to the left and tap the more button at the end of the list.